therealarfu/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-It's a TicTacToe recreation made with pygame
+It's a TicTacToe recreation made with Pygame